St Patrick's suspect previously arrested at other cathedral

 It happened just days after Notre Dame Cathedral in Paris was ravaged by a fire that investigators said Thursday was most likely electrical.
 Miller would not discuss anything Lamparello told investigators after his arrest but stressed that there "doesn't appear to be any connection to any terrorist group or any terrorist-related intent here."

 Before going to St. Patrick's on Wednesday, Miller said, Lamparello booked a $2,800 ticket on a 5:20 p.m.
 Thursday flight to Italy.
-He didn't speculate on Lamparello's motivations for planning the trip.
+Asked if Lamparello indicated what he planned to do in Rome, Miller said, "I'm not going to get into that right now."

 Lamparello remained in police custody Thursday and had not been arraigned.